karen1752000/MoviePop/README.md

 Turbolinks: Helped our page load faster because we were using different api's.

 Devise: Enabled this gem in order to build authentication solutions.

+Themoviedb-api: This rendered movies that are currently out every time the user would reload the page.

 * Configuration